Joystream/bounties/README.md

   - When a bounty becomes `active`, it will be assigned a number based on its chronological order.

 - **Title**
-  - A brief, descriptive title
+  - A brief, descriptive title.

 - **Link**
   - Link to the [issue](https://github.com/Joystream/bounties/issues) with details.